 - Differences between the reality of sex with a partner and sexual fantasies

-Medications and other substances that can cause delayed ejaculation include:
+Medications and other substances that can cause delayed ejaculation to include:

 - Some antidepressants